Should You Pay Off Your Home Buyers’ Plan Early?

 If you are planning to finance your down payment using the RRSP Home Buyers’ Plan, there is one thing that you absolutely need to do.
 As you gradually pay the money back into your RRSP account, you’ll need to make sure that your contributions are declared as such to the Canada Revenue Agency.
 Home buyers have made this mistake in the past, accidentally contributing to their regular RRSP account only to suddenly end up in default on their HBP loan.
 So, the CRA needs to be aware that your renewed RRSP contributions are going towards repaying the Home Buyer’s Plan, and not into your regular account.

 The Benefits of Paying Your HBP Early

-However, if you decide to put forth a bit of extra income and round your payments up to $2,000 yearly, you’ll end up paying the money back in roughly 12.5 years.
+However, if you decide to put forth a bit of extra income and round your payments up to $2,500 yearly, you’ll end up paying the money back a year early.
 Anything you add from that point on will just be extra contributions to your regular RRSP fund.
 Although this is not a realistic goal for everyone, if you want, you can even pay more over a few years, then pay less for the remainder of the time.
-For example: if you manage to pay back $5,000 year for 3 years, you’ll have replenished $15,000.
-With $10,000 remaining, you can then lower your payments back down to $2,000, and 5 years later, your RRSP account will be fully replenished.
 The quicker you pay, the sooner you can get back to concentrating on saving for your retirement.

 For further information on how to repay your HBP contributions to your RRSP, visit the Canada Revenue Agency website.